Our Lady of Tinos Church is one of the best known sites on Tinos island in Greece. Here’s a guide to the famous church of Panagia.

 Lady of Miracles – Panagia Tinou

-We hope that our article has shed some light on the Lady of Tinos church.
-If you have any more questions, please ask in the comments!
-As for other things to do in Tinos beyond visiting the famous church, have a look at this article on the best things to do in Tinos.
+I hope that this article has shed some light on the Lady of Tinos church.
+If you have any questions, feel free to ask in the comments!